ELIZABETH H. LINDH

 Elizabeth Lindh’s primary areas of practice are business litigation, employment counseling and litigation, and securities litigation.

-In her employment practice, she has handled sex, race, age, ethnic origin, disability and pregnancy discrimination claims, harassment claims, wrongful termination claims, claims for wage and hour violations, claims for violations of the Labor Codes, ERISA claims, employee benefit claims, invasion of privacy claims, raiding claims, claims involving breach of the covenant not to compete, workers’ compensation issues, and a variety of other employment-related claims.
-She has also counseled employers regarding the handling of harassment and discrimination investigations, hiring and termination issues, employee handbooks and personnel policies, privacy issues, and benefits issues.
-She has given a number of seminars to employers on a variety of employment issues including, but not limited to, sexual harassment, discrimination, termination issues, and employee performance evaluations.
+In her employment practice, she has handled sex, race, age, ethnic origin, disability, sexual orientation and pregnancy discrimination claims, harassment claims, wrongful termination claims, claims for wage and hour violations, claims for violations of the Labor Codes, ERISA claims, employee benefit claims, invasion of privacy claims, raiding claims, claims involving breach of covenants not to compete, workers’ compensation issues, and a variety of other employment-related claims.
+She has also counseled employers regarding the handling of harassment and discrimination investigations, hiring and termination issues, employee handbooks and personnel policies, privacy issues, benefits issues, and COVID-19 issues.
+She has given seminars to employers on a variety of employment issues including, but not limited to, sexual harassment, discrimination, termination issues, and employee performance evaluations.
+Liz was named by Lawdragon as one of the 500 Leading Corporate Employment Lawyers.

 Liz worked from January 1988 through August 1989 for the Arizona State Senate as a Research Analyst responsible for researching and drafting legislation.
 While at the University of California, Hastings College of the Law, Liz was a member of the Phi Delta Phi legal honor society.
 She represented Hastings in the Roger Traynor Moot Court Competition, a national law school competition, and placed second in oral argument.
 She was an editor of the Hastings Constitutional Law Quarterly Law Review and authored an article entitled “The Unconstitutionality of the Unitary Tax Under the Due Process and Commerce Clauses of the U.S. Constitution” that was published in that Review in the summer of 1992.

 Liz joined Keesal, Young & Logan in 1992.
-She is a shareholder with Keesal, Young & Logan in its Long Beach office.
+She is a shareholder with Keesal, Young & Logan in its Long Beach office and currently serves on the firm’s Diversity and Inclusion Committee.

 - J.D., University of California, Hastings College of the Law (1992)